guitarino/guitarino.github.io/content/IsThisReal.md

 ## Chapter 2

 Everything in that moment felt completely dark.
 There was no noise other than the buzzing sound coming the fluorescent light bulbs Jim was under.
-Even though they brightly lit the room, in that moment, darkness, cold and emptiness inhabited Jim's mind, as he sat quietly in that long hallway.
+Even though they brightly lit the room, in that moment, darkness, cold and emptiness pierced through Jim's mind, as he sat quietly in that long hallway.
 The world stopped feeling real.

 He had been switching back and forth from replaying the events of the accident in his head, to feeling completely empty, to noticing the pain from his abrasions, to looking worriedly on the clock on the wall, to looking impatiently at the door.
 In the moment when everything was dark and empty, the door opened.